nick-rajwade/ai-training/README.md

+# Capgemini AI Traini## 📚 Learning Journey (8## 🎯 Built for Consulta## 📊 Your ROI

+**Immediate Impact:** Confidence in AI discussions, practical frameworks, and ready-to-use business cases.

-# Capgemini AI Traini## 📚 Learning Journey (8## 🎯 Built for Consulta*Immediate Value:** Client-ready insights, business case templates, and risk frameworks you can use today.
+**Career Growth:** Recognized AI expertise, thought leadership opportunities, and future-ready skills.*Immediate Value:** Client-ready insights, business case templates, and risk frameworks you can use today.

 **Flexible Learning:** Mobile-friendly, self-paced modules that fit your project schedule.
 AI for business transformation and client success*